Augustiner Bräu Mülln: The Soul of Salzburg’s Beer Culture

 Augustiner Bräu Kloster Mülln Salzburg – Historic Brewery Since 1621

-Salzburg, Austria, is renowned for its centuries-old brewing traditions.
-While the southern and eastern regions thrive in winemaking thanks to favorable grape-growing conditions, northern and western Austria, especially Salzburg, is famous for its rich beer culture.
-Salzburg boasts dozens of breweries, but only a few wineries, making it a must-visit destination for beer lovers.
+While Austria's southern and eastern regions thrive in winemaking thanks to favorable grape-growing conditions, northern and western Austria, especially Salzburg, is famous for its rich beer culture.
+Salzburg boasts dozens of breweries, making it a must-visit destination for beer lovers.

 The beer garden is especially family-friendly, featuring a small slide and child-friendly tables, while a variety of non-alcoholic beverages ensures everyone can enjoy a visit.